Convex-Dev/design/papers/convex-whitepaper.md

 ##### Functions

 Functions are first class objects suitable for use in functional programming.
-We choose to implement functions directly in the CVM because they are fundamental and powerful constructs that allow the construction of effective programs without having to simulate them with lower level constructs (e.g. a stack based model).
+Convex implements functions in this way because they are fundamental and powerful constructs that allow the construction of effective programs without having to simulate them with lower level constructs (e.g. a stack based model).

 The decision to emphasise first-class functions and functional programming is justified by the strong theoretical foundations of the Lambda Calculus.